CSC-3380-Fall-2024/Team-18/README.md

     The game was made in Godot 4.3 with C# and .NET support.

-    All Scene, Node, and usage of Godot resources can be found by opening the 'project.godot' file in an installation of Godot 4.3 with .NET support.
+    All Scene, Node, and usage of Godot resources can be found by opening the 'project.godot' file.

     The game should be runnable with the 'Funny Basketball Game.exe' file.